 What is fixed wireless internet?

-A signal from a local cell tower within a ten-mile radius will travel to antennas located at nearby homes and buildings.
-The signal will travel from the antenna to a cable to a modem, at which point devices can be connected via WiFi or ethernet.
+A signal from a local tower or building within a ten-mile radius will travel to receivers located at nearby homes and buildings.
+The signal will travel from the antenna through a cable to a modem, at which point devices can be connected via WiFi or ethernet.

 Is fixed wireless internet the same as wireless home internet?

 Chances are if you’ve heard of fixed wireless internet, you’ve heard it used interchangeably with “wireless home internet.”
-While fixed wireless and wireless home internet share many similarities, such as both relying on signals from local cellular towers, they are not one in the same.
+While fixed wireless and wireless home internet share some similarities, such as both relying on signals from local towers, they are not one in the same.

 The most notable difference between these two internet options is the method in which the internet signal gets into your home.
-With fixed wireless internet, a receiver is installed on or near your home to broadcast the internet.
+With fixed wireless internet, a receiver is installed on or near your home to receive the internet from your provider.
 These receivers require professional installation and hardware that can create overhead costs.

 EarthLink’s Wireless Home Internet requires no professional installation, instead relying on a modem that you can plug in, set up on your own, and start surfing quickly.
 The modem, rather than a receiver, broadcasts internet throughout your home via WiFi.